ycao15/Frackman/README.md

 # FrackMan
-UCLA CS32 2D Game Project
+2D Arcade Game similar to Dig Dug

 The player controls an oil fracker searching for barrels of oil in a 2D dirt field while evading protesters.
 Along the way, he can collect goodies such as: <br>
 <ul>